 Hourly rates.
 The Tribunal's fees will be calculated by reference to the work done by its members in connection with the arbitration and will be charged at rates appropriate to the particular circumstances of the case, including its complexity and the special qualifications of the arbitrators (Art.
 2 (i) Schedule of LCIA Arbitration Costs).
-Hourly rates shall not exceed £500.
+Hourly rates shall not exceed £650.
+However, in exceptional cases, the rate may be higher, provided that, in such cases, (i) the fees of the Arbitral Tribunal shall be fixed by the LCIA Court on the recommendation of the Registrar, following consultations with the arbitrator(s), and (ii) the fees shall be agreed expressly by all parties.